MWade09/Live-Code-Editor/DOMAIN_MIGRATION.md

 - ✅ Faster loading (no DNS lookup for 2nd domain)
 - ✅ Single domain to remember
 - ✅ Better for SEO
+- ✅ Back button for easy navigation to dashboard/projects

 ### 4. Easier to Extract
 - ✅ Editor remains vanilla JS (portable)